B i o g r a p h y

 In May of 2019, Adam became the first person to graduate from Belmont University with two Bachelor of Music degrees; one in Violin Performance and one in Commercial Music.

 From August 2019 to May 2021, Adam attended Middle Tennessee State University, where he received a full scholarship.
 He studied classical violin with Dr. Andrea Dawson, in order to earn his Master of Music.
 While studying at MTSU, he was a Graduate Teaching Assistant under Dr. Carol Nies and Dr. Andrea Dawson.
 At MTSU, Adam performed with the Symphony Orchestra, Chamber Orchestra, Concert Orchestra, Musical Theatre productions, and with several chamber groups.

-Adam's past performances include concerts with the Peoria Pops Orchestra, Illinois Wesleyan Civic Orchestra, Central Illinois Youth Symphony, Heartland Festival Orchestra, Nashville Composers Collective, Trevecca Symphony Orchestra, the Middle Tennessee Sinfonietta, and the Nashville Reading Orchestra, and the International Pride Orchestra.
+Adam's past performances include concerts with the Peoria Pops Orchestra, Illinois Wesleyan Civic Orchestra, Central Illinois Youth Symphony, Heartland Festival Orchestra, Nashville Composers Collective, Trevecca Symphony Orchestra, the Middle Tennessee Sinfonietta, the Nashville Reading Orchestra, and the International Pride Orchestra.
 He has also performed in pit orchestras for musicals including local productions of Oklahoma! and Peter Pan, the original cast recording of A Vote of Her Own, the international tour of The Sound of Music, and the national tour of Anastasia.

 In the studio, Adam has recorded strings for Blackwood Row, Emma Klein, multiple other independent artists, and several independent film scores.
 Other live performances include concerts with Emma Klein, Terry Mike Jeffrey, Timbre, Kathy Mattea, and Sheryl Crow.

 Adam has also appeared in music videos for Nico Kotulas and Kaleb Frey.
 He has also been featured on the season 3 premiere of Growing Up Chrisley.